The Supreme Court seems poised to reject efforts to kick Trump off the ballot over the Capitol riot

 The issues may be novel, but Trump is no stranger to the justices, three of whom Trump appointed when he was president.
 They have considered many Trump-related cases in recent years, declining to embrace his claims of fraud in the 2020 election and refusing to shield tax records from Congress and prosecutors in New York.

-Before the Supreme Court is even finished deciding this case, the justices almost certainly will be dealing with another appeal from Trump, who is expected to seek an emergency order to keep his election subversion trial on hold so he can appeal lower-court rulings that he is not immune from criminal charges.

-In April, the court also will hear an appeal from one of the more than 1,200 people charged in the Capitol riot.
+In addition to the immunity issue, the court also will hear an appeal in April from one of the more than 1,200 people charged in the Capitol riot.
 The case could upend a charge prosecutors have brought against more than 300 people, including Trump.

 The court last played so central a role in presidential politics in its 5-4 decision that effectively ended the disputed 2000 election in favor of George W. Bush.